On this page

 Small differences in fees can add up to a big dent in returns over the life of your super.
 The amount of money available to you in retirement will depend on the amount you and/or your employer contribute plus your investment returns less fees and tax.
 It’s not uncommon for people to spend a great deal of time chasing returns or trying to minimise tax, while fees fly under the radar.

 Superannuation funds are required to disclose their total fees and charges in their Product Disclosure Statement (PDS) and your annual statement.
 These include an administration fee to cover the costs of managing the fund and your account, investment fees to cover the cost of managing your investments and performance fees where applicable.
-While exit fees are pretty much a thing of the past, do check if there is a fee for advice and if you are getting what you pay for.
+Check if there is a fee for advice and if you are getting what you pay for.

 There are plenty of low-cost funds with total annual fees well below 1% of your account balance, but fees should never be looked at in isolation.
 Funds with a lot of money in property and private equity, for example, tend to have higher costs than funds with mostly cash and bonds.
 The trade-off for higher risk and costs ought to be higher returns in the long run, but don’t assume this is the case.
 Check it out.